Pavikkaran-p/Fascal_Assignment_Movie_Website/README.md

-# The Movie List
+# The Movieweb

-The Movie List is a web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+The Movieweb is a web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
 It allows users to search for movies using the OMDB API, create personal movie lists, and manage them.

 ## Features